dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.6.1**

+*   Minor updates to filter hooks in email class to pass reschedule email variable to extensions.
+Needed for the Customizer extension to be able to send custom reschedule emails for different sheets.

 **Version 3.6.0**

 *   New Feature: Reschedule/Copy, and Multi-Copy of Sheets.
 Reschedule allows you to change dates and times of sheet and tasks.
 Copy (different than the simple copy) allows you to copy the sheet, tasks, and signups (optional) to new dates and times, without deleting the original sheet.
 Multi-Copy allows you to specify an interval in days (such as 7 days for a weekly event), and the number of copies you wish to make, and then it will make that many copies of the sheet with new dates at the specified interval, also copying tasks and optionally copying the signups as well.